ShowCockpit Academy

 2. Add MIDI device element

 Use the Add button again to add your MIDI device element through External Control > MIDI.
-Currently, RD/ShowCockpit has out-of-the-box support for multiple MIDI devices - check out the complete compatibility list here.
+Currently, RD/ShowCockpit has out-of-the-box support for multiple MIDI devices - .

 If your device is not listed, you will need to use the Generic MIDI driver and map your device controls manually.